 Students are required to maintain a cumulative GPA of 2.0 to continue in the basic nursing program, to transfer to the University of Alberta and to graduate.
 Students with a term (semester) GPA of 1.7 to 1.99 will be placed on academic warning for one semester.
 Students on academic warning who fail to achieve a cumulative GPA of 2.0 by the end for the next term will be required to withdraw from the program.
 If the GPA warrants a second academic warning, the student will be required to withdraw from the program.

 A student with a GPA of 1.69 or lower must withdraw from the nursing program.
 Readmission to program is subject to departmental review.
-A student dismissed for academic reasons may apply for readmission after a lapse of one full year.

 Students completing year three apply to the University of Alberta for admission to fourth year.
 Admission to fourth year and registration at the University of Alberta is contingent upon satisfactory academic standing in the first three years of the program.
 Satisfactory academic standing is passing grades in all previous courses with a minimum cumulative GPA of 2.0 on the 4.0 scale.
 If these conditions are met, students will be granted block transfer for work completed at the College.
 The University expects that electives and required courses in the support disciplines be completed in the recommended order.
 Research and statistics courses and electives completed at GPRC will be transferred as part of the three-year block transfer.
 Electives taken at GPRC in fourth year will be transferred to the University on an individual course basis.
 These courses require a minimum passing grade of C- for transfer approval.